net-tools/google-api/README.md

 ## PHP Interface to Google APIs

-This packages contains some service helpers to main Google products, such as Calendar, Drive, Gmail, Cloud Print or Contacts.
+This packages contains :

+- some service helpers to main Google products, such as Calendar, Drive, or Gmail,
+- implements missing APIs to CloudPrint or Contacts.